-- Following months of intense diplomatic activity, the BMS5 process produced an outcome document featuring practical implementation measures in the areas that states discussed (stockpile management; marking, record-keeping, and tracing; and international cooperation and assistance). - The BMS5 outcome builds on previous PoA meeting outcomes by, for example, promoting women's participation in PoA-related processes, highlighting the importance of stockpile security and weapons tracing in conflict and postconflict situations, and emphasizing training in building sustainable capacity for PoA implementation. - The BMS5 text also encourages the exchange of tracing results and other information, as well as robust stockpile management, for purposes of reducing diversion risks. - Modular weapons design complicates the task of unique identification, which is essential for tracing.
-Policy responses include the identification of a 'control component' for these weapons. - Unlike metal firearms, polymer guns are difficult to mark durably, as the International Tracing Instrument (ITI)3 prescribes.
-Policy guidance is needed on issues such as the marking methods applicable to polymer firearm parts and the depth and placement of such markings. - Current norms, both national and international, are largely adequate for the control of 3D-printed firearms, but their application is more difficult.
-Governments, moreover, have a clear interest in preparing for the day when fully functional 3D-printed firearms can be produced easily and economically. - Certain new technologies could improve weapons marking, record-keeping, and tracing, strengthen stockpile security, and prevent unauthorized use, but critical barriers to their adoption and diffusion must first be overcome.
+- The BMS5 outcome builds on previous PoA meeting outcomes by, for example, promoting women's participation in PoA-related processes, highlighting the importance of stockpile security and weapons tracing in conflict and post-conflict situations, and emphasizing training in building sustainable capacity for PoA implementation. - The BMS5 text also encourages the exchange of tracing results and other information, as well as robust stockpile management, for purposes of reducing diversion risks. - Modular weapons design complicates the task of unique identification, which is essential for tracing.
+Policy responses include the identification of a 'control component' for these weapons. - Unlike metal firearms, polymer guns are difficult to mark durably, as the International Tracing Instrument (ITI)4 prescribes.
+Policy guidance is needed on issues such as the marking methods applicable to polymer firearm parts and the depth and placement of such markings.

+- Current norms, both national and international, are largely adequate for the control of 3D-printed firearms, but their application is more difficult.
+Governments, moreover, have a clear interest in preparing for the day when fully functional 3D-printed firearms can be produced easily and economically. - Certain new technologies could improve weapons marking, recordkeeping, and tracing, strengthen stockpile security, and prevent unauthorized use, but critical barriers to their adoption and diffusion must first be overcome.

-This chapter begins by placing BMS5 in the broader context of the UN small arms process and recounts the steps taken on the road to the adoption of the outcome document.
+This Issue Brief begins by placing BMS5 in the broader context of the UN small arms process and recounts the steps taken on the road to the adoption of the outcome document.
 It then focuses on that outcome, identifying sources of value added in the three substantive sections of the BMS5 text-stockpile management; marking, record-keeping, and tracing; and international cooperation and assistance-as well as its follow-up section.
 BMS5 successfully dealt with one important element of follow-up, namely defining the mandate for MGE2.
-The chapter also examines, issue-by-issue, some of the new developments and technologies, both adopted and prospective, that are up for discussion at MGE2 and that challenge key premises of small arms control, specifically as articulated in the PoA and ITI.
+The Issue Brief also examines, issue-by-issue, some of the new developments and technologies, both adopted and prospective, that are up for discussion at MGE2 and that challenge key premises of small arms control, specifically as articulated in the PoA and ITI.